pmannle/phantom-manager/README.md

 and kill them when appropriate, all this in sync with the Nginx configuration so that all requests will get answered.

+If you've got a singlepage application and you want to:
+* Render full page for GoogleBot or other web crawlers.
+* Render full page to be cached by your CDN.
+While:
+* Keeping your phantom-js processes running.
+* Preventing your phantom-js processes from memory-bloat.

+This is a good way to achieve it.

 ## Installation

 Add this line to your application's Gemfile: